-Time seemed to stand still when I was with Alena.
+Time seemed to stand still when I was with Mary.
 I had quit jobs, taken jobs.
 There had been seasons.
 There had been moves.
 There had been life, and the life was larger than the time.
 All consuming.

 We had cooked Chicken Tetrazenni, we had been to Memphis in May, we had slept together.
 We had listened to each other sleep.
 I had touched the beautiful bronze skin, her eyes, her nose, her ears, her toes, and marveled at the idea that she loved me.

-Alena was my heart.
+Mary was my heart.
 My thoughts, my minutes.
 Every one I knew listened tirelessly as I recounted my complete infatuation with this Goddess, once again.

 We made plans to sell a home I owned in a far away city.
-The home where my children grew up in.
+The home my children grew up in.

 We dreamed of our new home together.
 We made plans for our future.